AlternativeFFFF/Alt-F4/submissions/ALT+F4 LTN-RLD-Cybersyn Mod Comparison/Requesting a Train.md

 The third part of the entity, the combinator which serves as LTN's output, is what makes exact train loading and multi-item stops possible.
 Through it, LTN outputs the expected delivery, allowing inserter stack sizes and filters to be configured for the appropriate cargo when multiple items are in play.
 (The Locked Slots signal should also be sent to the input lamp to ensure excess cargo does not remain in the inserter's hands to contaminate the next train).

-In my personal experience, has few flaws, and are mostly relegated to the User Experience.
+One disadvantage to LTN is its learning curve.
 It can difficult to correctly configure stations as a new player, and it's rather to make mistakes that propagate through your base.
-Another problem I have with it is that LTN uses its own train limit signal, and uses that over vanilla train limits for its requester provider stations.
-However, that signal does not work on the depot stops, which use vanilla train limits.
+Another complication is that LTN uses its own train limit signal, and uses that over vanilla train limits for its requester and its provider stations.
+However, that signal does not work with its depot stops, which instead require the use of vanilla train limits.
 (Optera, the mod author, has also stated that there no plans to change that)

 ### Project Cybersyn - LTN Lite

-Named for Project Cybersyn of Allende's Chile, this mod released just a week after Rail Logistics Dispatcher.
+Named for [Project Cybersyn](https://en.wikipedia.org/wiki/Project_Cybersyn) of Allende's Chile, this mod released just a week after Rail Logistics Dispatcher.
 Project Cybersyn serves as something of a halfway point between LTN and RLD, removing some of LTN's more features in favor of simplicity.

 {% include image.html src='Cybersyn-combinator.png' alt='Project Cybersyn's Cybernetic Combinator next to a Train Stop' caption='Project Cybersyn's Cybernetic Combinator placed next to a Train Stop, highlighted to show the 1-tile range' %}